Creative Saskatchewan is the economic development agency for Saskatchewan’s creative industries.

 His award-winning programming is seen in more than 120 countries worldwide in over 30 languages.
 Chris’ current projects include co-producing the new series Guardians of the North, co-directing the new feature-length documentary Children of War, and three seasons of the TV series Mobile MD.
 He has finished three seasons of the documentary series Nordic Lodge, two seasons of the docuseries Bridging Borders, and the VR360 documentary Bridging Borders -VR.
 Also, Recently, Chris was one of the producers of I Lived With a Killer, a 20 x 60 true crime series with Reelz Channel and TVA.

-In addition to producing and directing, he has assisting with an ongoing balance of business, marketing, and the financing of over $100,000,000 in programming.
+In addition to producing and directing, he has assisted with an ongoing balance of business, marketing, and the financing of over $100,000,000 in programming.
 Chris has also been heavily involved in building leadership strategies and training dozens of individuals in the content creation industry through direct hands-on training and mentorship programs.

 Chris has received many awards, including an American Emmy® Award, several Gemini Awards, a New York Film Festivals Award, Best Director and Best Canadian Documentary at Hot Docs, Best Director and Best Documentary at Victoria Independent Film and Video Festival and several Yorkton Film Festival awards.
 He also received the prestigious Kodak Best Documentary Award and Best Cinematography at the Canadian Society of Cinematographers awards.
 His films have been screened at prestigious festivals like the Toronto Film Festival, INPUT 98 and the Australian International Documentary Conference.